tomalrussell/lister/README.md

 lists of things - probably objects, probably all identifiable by some id.

-Hopefully it's nice to use - I wrote partly as an 'I just want to...' module, originally for use in a PhoneGap/Backbone app.
+Hopefully it's nice to use - I wrote partly as an 'I just want to...' module, without making assumptions about other javascript/frameworks.

 ## How can I use lister?

+Save some items in a list

 '''javascript

-// save some items in a list
 var posts = [
   {id:1, title:'First Post'},
   {id:2, title:'Another Post'},
 ]
 lister.set("posts", posts);
+'''

+Later, get them out again...

+'''javascript
-// later, get them out agin... var posts = lister.get("posts"); // returns posts array
+var posts = lister.get("posts"); // returns posts array
+'''

-// remove an item by id
+Remove an item by id

+'''javascript
 lister.remove("posts", 1);
+'''

-// add a new item to a list
+Add a new item to a list

+'''javascript
 var new_post = {id:3, title: 'New Post'};
 lister.add("posts", new_post);
 '''